Infineon/mtb-example-ce241040-lin-master-slave-communication/README.md

 The setup can be skipped if it's loop-back mode.

 **Table 1** shows how additional components should be implemented on the master board and the slave board and **Figure 1** shows where the components to be implemented on the circuit schematic.
+But it can use only Slave mode in KIT_PSOC-HVPA-144K_LITE.

+> **Note:** KIT_PSOC4-HVPA-144K_LITE can only operate as a slave mode.
+In this case, KIT_PSOC4-HVMS-128K_LITE or KIT_PSOC4-HVMS-64K_LITE can use as a master mode.

 **Table 1.
 LIN master and slave board additional component implementation**